JSethCreates/python-tool-trailhound/README.md

 ## 🔑 YouTube API key (optional)

 Using a YouTube API key is optional but recommended for smoother, faster searches.
+Its free, easy and only takes 30 seconds and 5 clicks:

 <details>
 <summary>How to get a YouTube API key</summary>